 You may be able to find authentic St. Nicholas shortbread or cookie molds online in 2020, but there were NONE to be found in the USA 26 years ago when I decided I would no longer use my homemade cookie cutter (strips of a tin can shaped around a cardboard cutout of St. Nicholas with his bishop’s miter and crosier).
 So I asked a British friend who was living in Belgium at the time, to find me a set of St. Nicholas cookie molds.
 She sent them for my birthday in 1994 (early–since my birthday is actually 3 days later than St. Nicholas Day).
 She also sent a recipe–in Flemish–for the famous Speculaas cookie dough that has been used to make “images” (Speculus is the Latin for “mirror” or “reflection”) since the High Middle Ages.

 You can find hundreds of them online using either the Dutch/Flemish “Speculaas” or the German “Speculatius” in your search engine.
-The flavor of the cookies reminds lots of people of the old “Windmill” cookies (which are also made as “images”).
+The flavor of the cookies reminds some people of the old “Windmill” cookies (which are also made as “images”).

 I have tried several recipes over the years–many of them too soft to press into the wooden molds (which must be floured thoroughly and pounded on the counter before pressing and cutting the dough).